bids-standard/execution-spec/src/specification.md

 In all cases where such arguments are defined and applied, only files in the BIDS dataset that have a value for the specified entities will be subject to filtering.
-That is, if a file does not have a given entity (e.g., entity value for it is &lt;None>), the file will be included.
+That is, if a file does not have a given entity (for example entity value for it is &lt;None>), the file will be included.

 Applications are not required to support these arguments, but MUST NOT assign